hwipl/blog/drafts/reverse_proxy_with_haproxy_and_ansible/README.md

-These tasks install the reverse proxy server with the [apt module][apt], configure it with the template and the [template module][template] and trigger the restart event with [notify][notify] if the config file is changed:
+These tasks install the reverse proxy server with the [apt module][apt], configure it with the template and the [template module][template] and trigger the restart event with [notify][notify] if the configuration file is changed:

 All tasks need root privileges to manipulate the system configuration.
 So, [become][become] is set to `true`.
 The file owner and group of all files is set